nomad-coe/nomad/docs/index.md

 # NOMAD Documentation

 <!-- A single sentence that says what the product is, succinctly and memorably -->
-NOMAD is a free open-source data management platform for materials science, based on FAIR (findable, accessible, interoperable and reusable) principles.
+NOMAD is a free, and open-source data management platform for materials science, whose goal is to make scientific research data FAIR (findable, accessible, interoperable and reusable).

 <!-- A paragraph of one to three short sentences, that describe what the product does. -->
-NOMAD enables scientists and researchers to manage, share, and publish data.
+NOMAD provides tools for data management, sharing, and publishing.
 The platform lets you structure, explore, and analyze your data and the data of others.
-NOMAD promotes data-centered collaboration through an integrated and extendable set of tools.

 <!-- A third paragraph of similar length, this time explaining what need the product meets -->
-NOMAD solves the problem of not being able to use data that you can't find or that is too heterogenous to be use effectively.
+NOMAD solves the challenge of using heterogeneous and unfindable data.
 <!-- Finally, a paragraph that describes whom the product is useful for. -->
 NOMAD is useful for scientists that work with data, for research groups that need to collaborate on data, and for communities that need to build an archive of FAIR research data.